logo

 Staple Street Skybridge - one of the iconic portrait photography spots in NYC; features a dark-green colored residential skybridge

-Some might argue that the Museum of Ice Cream needs to be included in the list above, but I think it is severely overpriced.
+Some might argue that the Museum of Ice Cream needs to be included in the list above, but many consider it to be overpriced.
+It is also not unique to NYC as you can find it in some other cities.

 Financial District / Battery Park